Enables browsing using only mouse movements

-Just place mouse over appearing link or scroll icon, and the thing happens!
-Browsing web doesn't have to be as much a physical exercise as you are used to.
+Use mouse effortlessly: Follow links without clicking and scroll pages without using a wheel.
+Just place mouse over appearing link or scroll icon, and the thing happens.
+Browsing web does not have to be as physical an exercise as what you are used to.

 It checks out site address (URL) to determine whether to enable click-free functionality (depending on user settings).

 It collects information about link locations and targets, window with and document height to target click-free icons correctly.